 - Priority Registration

-In order to meet the legislative requirement to provide priority registration/scheduling for service member and veteran students, USO institutions will need to have an effective and efficient strategy to 1) identify and track service member/veteran students and 2) establish a process for priority registration.
+In order to meet the legislative requirement to provide priority registration/scheduling for service member and veteran students, Ohio's public colleges and universities will need to have an effective and efficient strategy to 1) identify and track service member/veteran students and 2) establish a process for priority registration.
 The implementation of priority registration will vary from institution to institution.
 Some schools may not currently have a priority registration structure; others may have various levels of priority.
 Key questions will help institutions guide a campus discussion.

 - Satisfactory Academic Progress (SAP) Appeals Process